nvim-treesitter/nvim-treesitter/README.md

   require('nvim-treesitter.parsers').zimbu = {
     install_info = {
       url = 'https://github.com/zimbulang/tree-sitter-zimbu',
-      files = { 'src/parser.c' }, -- note that some parsers also require src/scanner.c
       revision = <sha>, -- commit hash for revision to check out; HEAD if missing -- optional entries:
-      branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated src/parser.c generate_from_json = true, -- only needed if parser has npm dependencies },
+      branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated `src/parser.c` generate_from_json = false, -- only needed if repo does not contain `src/grammar.json` },
   }
 end})